DonCharls/DonCharls/README.md

 ## 🌌 The Mission

-I am a IT graduate and developer based in the Philippines, driven by the philosophy that technology waits for no one.
+I am an IT graduate and developer based in the Philippines, driven by the philosophy that technology waits for no one.
 I specialize in building end-to-end digital solutions.
 From robust backend logic to high-performance user interfaces.

 *   **The Vibe:** Dark mode, sci-fi minimalism, and a deep fascination with space.
 *   **Philosophy:** "Life won't stop if you stop."
 I prefer to stay ahead of the curve, mastering new eras of tech before they become the norm.